 A candidate works under the teacher's supervision during individual tutorials or with a small group of students.
 Activities may include reading, math, and other subject matter experiences, tutoring children, small group conversations, outdoor play, and monitoring classroom routines and procedures.
-Includes practice with special needs children.
-FE II is taken in conjunction with all courses fall and winter terms of the third year and provides students with 240 hours of observation and practice teaching.
+Includes 15 hours practice with special needs children.
+FE II is taken in conjunction with all winter term of the third year and provides students with 120 hours of observation and practice teaching.
 FE II occurs every Tuesday and Thursday of the term.
-Not open to non-majors; 3rd year students only.
-Co-requisites: Education 217, 218, 322, 323, 331,332 or Education 271, 272, 322, 323, 331, 332; Special Education 312 or 313.
-3 Credits.
+Not open to nonmajors; 3rd year students only.
+Co-requisites: Education 218, 322, 332 or Education 272, 322, 332; Special Education 313.